Where you find the noble one

 That’s interestingly different from the daren, the ‘great person’, who shows up in line 2 or 5 in five out of his six appearances in line texts.
 The great person stands at the centre, but the noble one is more likely to be at line 3 or 6 than anywhere else.
 He seems to be pushing at the learning edge of things.

 That fits with the original meaning of the character: the noble young one.
-Jun 君 means ruler – the old character shows a hand wielding a staff and a mouth – and zi 子 means a child – in the ancient character, a baby.
-That’s not just a generically ‘superior man’, but specifically someone who’s growing.
+Jun 君 means ruler – the old character shows a mouth and a hand wielding a staff= – and zi 子 means a child – in the ancient character, a baby.
+That’s not just some generically ‘superior man’, but specifically someone who’s growing.

 He (or she, but I’ll stick to one pronoun here to avoid sounding silly) appears first of all at 1.3, full of creative energy and wound too tightly to sleep: